aidanmatrician/capy_sensors/README.md

     naming convention is {sensor_type}\_log\_{current_time}.csv

-# screen setup steps / help
+# tmux setup steps / help
 screen is a tool used to create sessions that run in the background, so even if connections via ssh are lost, the session / programs run will still continue

-1. start a new screen session by typing the following in the command line:
+1. start a new background session by typing the following in the command line, replacing _mysession_ with your desired session name (arbitrary):

-    screen
+    tmux new -s mysession

-2. to detach from the "screen session", press _Ctrl + A_, then _D_
+2. to detach from the "mysession", press _Ctrl + B_, then _D_

-    this will let you access the "main" session, and not interfere with the "screen session"
+    this will let you access the "main" session, and not interfere with the "mysession"

 3. to reattach to the "screen session" if detached, type the following in the command line:

-    screen -r
+    tmux attach -t mysession

-4. to list all running "screen sessions", type:
+4. to list all running "tmux sessions", type:

-    screen -ls

-  the output should look something like this:

-    There are screens on:
-      1234.pts-0.yourhostname (Attached)
-      5678.pts-1.yourhostname (Detached)
-    2 Sockets in /run/screen/S-yourusername.
+    tmux ls

-5. to terminate a specific screen session, use the following, replacing _pid_ with the process id of the screen you want to remove:
+5. to terminate a specific screen session, use the following, replacing _mysession_ with the name of the session:

-    screen -X -S _pid_ quit

-    for example, if we wanted to terminate the first screen, we would type the command:

-    screen -X -S 1234 quit
+    tmux kill-session -t mysession

     to verify the session has been terminated, type:

-      screen -ls
+      tmux -ls

+6. to kill all tmux sessions, use:

+    tmux kill-server